-Make a copy of the Amazon Product Comparator template
+2. Make a copy of the Amazon Product scraper template

-First, make a simple copy of the template to manipulate with the product data that you wish to scrape from Amazon:
+Make a simple copy of the template to manipulate it with the products that you wish to scrape from Amazon

-Click on the second tab of the template and start scraping!
-All you need to do is input the products ASIN numbers from Amazon into the document.
+From there, open the second tab of the template (“🛒 Amazon Products Comparison Tool”) and start scraping!
+All you need to do is to find the products ASIN numbers from Amazon and paste them into the template!

-The ASIN number is a unique identity number that appears in the Amazon product URL after /db/.
+The ASIN number is a unique identity number that appears in the Amazon product URL after /dp/

 Input ASIN numbers into the ‘ASINs List’ column of the template and watch the scraped product information roll in.
 No HTML experience necessary.

 And that’s it!
-Now you have all of the information about top products from Amazon that you can use to scrape Amazon best sellers, competitor products, and latest trends to improve benchmarking and your future ecommerce strategies.
+Now you have all of the information to scrape Amazon best sellers, competitor products, and latest trends to improve benchmarking and your future ecommerce strategies.